mattbellis/PHYS-3330/raw-content/lab5new-raw.md

 -   develop more independence in designing, modeling, building, and characterizing circuits

-# Quick op-amp review
+# Op-amp Review

+This section summarizes information covered in lab 4 (you may find this useful for a quick reference in the future).

-The op-amp is a differential amplifier that outputs an amplified difference between the inputs
+The op-amp is a differential amplifier that outputs an amplified difference between the inputs:

 $$V_\text{out}=A(V_+-V_-)$$

-Feeding the output back into the inverting input drives the system into a very stable state which no longer depends on many of the details or imperfections of the internal workings. *Closed-loop* refers to state of an op-amp with feedback, and *open-loop* refers to the state of an op-amp with no feedback.
+Feeding the output back into the inverting input drives the system into a very stable state which no longer depends on many of the details or imperfections of the internal workings. *Closed-loop* refers to the state of an op-amp with feedback, and *open-loop* refers to the state of an op-amp with no feedback.

 ## Golden Rules